Percy Rules

 -

 - Forty Mile is a co-managed site between the Tr’ondek Hwech’in and the Yukon Government.
-Consumption of alcohul or drugs is strictly prohibited.
+As a sign of respect, consumption of alcohol and/or drugs will not be tolerated.